dojo/docs/dojo/data/ItemFileWriteStore.rst

         };

-        //Function to perform a fetch on the datastore when a button is clicked function updateAll() {
+        // Function to perform a fetch on the datastore when a button is clicked function updateAll() {

-           //Callback for processing a returned list of items. function gotAll(items, request) {
+           // Callback for processing a returned list of items. function gotAll(items, request) {
             var value = spinner2.getValue();
             if ( value >= 0 ) {